 - Later versions of Internet Explorer do not present any error unless a specific registry key flag has been set.

 - Google Chrome will show a warning next to the address bar.
 Clicking on the warning shows the following error:

 Unable to check whether the certificate has been revoked

 - Firefox does not present any error unless security.OCSP.require setting has been set in about:config

 - Find the CRL for the certificate by viewing the certificate in your web browser (steps vary depending on browser).

 - Use the 'Details' tab and look for the following information:

 - CRL Distribution Points

 - Authority Access Information

-- Note down the URL information (example below) and whitelist these on your Umbrella dashboard:
+- Note down the URL information (example below) and add these to the allow list on your Umbrella dashboard: